Fedack/PiShockDocs/docs/PiVault.md

 - You will not be able to create new public links with the option to subtract time enabled
 - You will not be able to unlock the PiVault until the set time has elapsed (Emergency / Hygiene Unlock will function regardless, Note that Hygiene Unlocks have to be set up before Session start)
 - You will not be able to set/alter Hygiene unlock settings

+#### **1.4.2** Hidden Timer
+The "Hidden Timer" can be used to prevent the lockee/wearer from knowing how much time is remaining in a session.
+This can be enabled with "No Keyholder Mode" and enabled in a session already in progress.
+While Hidden Timer is enabled:
+- The lockee will see "Who Knows" for both the "Unlock At" and "Time Left" values
+- Any time changes will simply show as "added some time" or "removed some time" for the lockee
+- The keyholder(s) will still see the "Unlock At" and "Time Left" values, as well as the values of any time added/removed

 ---
 ### 1.5.
 Public Links